 The QEII theatre, opened by Her Majesty the Queen in 1982, is the main venue for dramatic endeavour.
 It has a proscenium stage, an auditorium of 240 seats and state-of-the art digital lighting and sound systems.

 It is staffed by a theatre manager, a wardrobe manager, and members of the Drama Department.
 There is also a weekly

-Two competitions provide opportunities for all and promote a healthy competitive spirit.
-Both were established by the former pupils of Graham Drew, Director of Art School 1958-1980.
-The Drew Travel Award provides financial assistance to boys who wish to visit areas of cultural importance.
+Competitions provide opportunities for all and promote a healthy competitive spirit.
+Established by the former pupils of Graham Drew, Director of Art School 1958-1980, The Drew Travel Award provides financial assistance to boys who wish to visit areas of cultural importance.
 It normally involves pairs of Wykehamists painting, sketching or taking photographs to record their travels.
 They then submit a written journal and present an exhibition of their work.

 The Drew Jug Competition is an annual inter-house contest involving all the boys and Housemasters in the preparation of a creative visual statement.
 A professional artist is invited to adjudicate.
 The much-coveted Silver Jug is used by the winning house when dining.
 The artwork is then installed in the house.